CN3000: Caninology Canine Body Worker (CCBW) Certification Course

-Dr Mila Speciani, MV, specialist in canine sports therapy and rehabilitation, presents our flagship Caninology Canine Body Worker (CCBW) certification course.
-This 8-day 80+hour course (a total of 200+hours, with the compuslory course externship and examination) is specifically designed for those students wishing to pursue a career in this field, but is also targeted and formatted for veterinarians, physical therapists, human massage therapists, equine massage therapists, chiropractors, osteopaths and breeders who would like to enhance their skills.
+Dustie Houchin and Eleanor Andrews join forces and combine their vast knowledge to present our flagship Caninology Canine Body Worker (CCBW) certification course!
+This 9-day 100+hour course (a total of 300+hours, with the compulsory pre-course anatomy and behaviour study, and course externship with final examination) is specifically designed for students wishing to pursue a career in this field, but is also targeted and formatted for veterinarians, physical therapists, human massage therapists, equine massage therapists, chiropractors, osteopaths and canine therapists who would like to enhance their skills.
 Like our Equinology Equine Body Worker certification course, this class is taught in a comprehensive logical layered format, so students with little or no canine science background will find themselves up to speed with professional participants.
 Please note: attendance of online/distance study course CN3005 (Canine Anatomy and Behaviour) is compulsory for students who do not work with dogs in a professional capacity.
 Students must register for the CN3005 course prior to joining the Canine Body Worker® certification course.

 After completing the examination for the pre-course online study, the CCBW course and the compulsory CCBW course externship, the student will be able to evaluate canine posture and movement and confidently apply a complete sports massage with range of motion exercises.